Enigmatic-Smile/docs/select/sdks/ios/reference-v1.md

 1. support all the countries that Fidel API supports

-2. set a specific `allowedCountries` set of countries AND include US or Canada in your set of allowed countries.
+2. set a specific `allowedCountries` set of countries AND include US or Canada in it.

 By setting this property we add a link to your Terms & Conditions in the consent text.
 The cardholder needs to read and agree with your terms, before enrolling a card.

-### Optional properties (but we recommend to set them)
+### Optional properties (but we recommend setting them)

 The following properties are technically not mandatory to be set.
 However, in order to make your Loyalty use case work with your Transaction Select program, please consider setting them correctly.